jupyterlite/jupyterlite/docs/configuring.md

 ## About the Demo

-This documentation site contains the JupyterLite Demo (the **Try** buttons on the top of the screen) and use a number of techiniques described on this page.
+This documentation site contains the JupyterLite Demo (the **Try** buttons on the top of the screen) and use a number of techniques described on this page.

 ### Demo Configuration